Pygmy Marmoset (Finger Monkey)

 The members of the marmoset troop communicate with one another using squeaks and chirps that only they can understand.
-One sound may mean there is danger near, while another may be a male calling to a female.
+One sound may mean there is danger near, while another may be a male calling a female.
 The sounds these animals make are somewhat similar to the sounds made by brown and gray squirrels.

 These marmosets live in Peru, Ecuador, Brazil, and Columbia in South America.
 They live in the Amazon rainforests or in thickets growing near rivers.
 These animals live in a tropical climate that’s humid and rainy.
 Pygmy marmosets live in the rainforests of South America throughout the year.

 You’ll find these marmosets living in forests where trees grow close together.
-This allows them to easily jump to the branches of different trees.
+This allows them to jump easily to the branches of different trees.
 Plus, it’s easy to stay hidden from predators when the branches of trees are crisscrossing one another.
-The marmoset’s orange/brown fur also helps it to stay hidden among the dark branches and tree trunks of the rainforest.
+The marmoset’s orange/brown fur also helps it stay hidden among the rainforest’s dark branches and tree trunks.
 Generally, these marmosets remain in a territory of less than an acre of forest.

 What do pygmy marmosets eat?
 The main food source of this animal is tree sap.
 These marmosets use their bottom row of sharp teeth to dig holes into the bark of a tree.
 They dig until they find sap, then drink it like a dog drinks water from its bowl.

 Oftentimes, a pygmy marmoset chooses just one tree to dig into for sap every time it wants food.
 This tree is located somewhere in the specific territory of the monkey.
 Some trees can have up to 1300 holes made over time by one hungry marmoset!

 These animals are omnivores, so they certainly eat more than tree sap.
 They eat fruit, butterflies, leaves, small spiders, and nectar.
 They are quick and can grab insects that live on the branches around them.
 The type of food these monkeys eat depends on what is most plentiful in the area.